14 Best Cities in Connecticut

 3. New Haven

 Best known as the home of Yale University, New Haven is chock full of fun things to do and incredible places to expand your knowledge.
-Having an Ivy League college at your doorstep certainly makes it easy to add culture to a trip.
+Having an Ivy League college at your doorstep certainly makes it easy to add culture to a trip, and the excellent restaurants offer enough diversity to tempt any palate.

 From a lusciously vibrant town green surrounded by photographable faux-Gothic, modern, and Victorian buildings to the decadently pink cherry blossoms of Wooster Square, there's a lot of beauty within New Haven's borders.

-Find some serenity at Duck Pond in the 60-acre Edgewood Park, then pop into one of the lively restaurants for a tasty meal.
+Find some serenity at Duck Pond in the 60-acre Edgewood Park, then pop into one of the lively cafés and restaurants we mentioned earlier for a tasty meal.

 Accommodation: Where to Stay in New Haven